th-m-vogel/Max-Patches/M4L-Devices/AudioReactiveVideoSynth/README.md

 1st relaese:
 - added direct recording function
-- some internal rework, got siome understanding of the internals
+- some internal rework, got some understanding of the internals
 - new UI

 # Remarks